ybanens/digital-tools/content/1-prep.md

 Because when you're syncing, if you delete something from your computer, it's also deleted from the remote copy.
 That's the **opposite** of a backup!{% endcapture %}
 {% include modal.md button="Really?
 Why not?" color="info" title="Why is a sync not a backup?" text=text %}

-Just because you have OneDrive or Google Drive does not mean you have a backup.
-Run a backup tool in addition to these services.
+You should run a backup tool *in addition* to the services above.
 Your best, most secure option is to backup both to a physical hard drive and to an online service.

 {% capture text %}
  - ⭐️ [Griffith Research Storage](https://research-storage.griffith.edu.au) is built on the same technology as Cloudstor and is very fast.
 Research Vault is available for you to store data you are no longer actively using.